nocobase/docs/docs/en-US/handbook/ui/actions/action-settings/linkage-rule.md

 ### Context Variables

-Example: The "Add" button in the order details (relationship block) is enabled only when the order status is "Pending Payment."
+Example: The "Add" button in the order details (association block) is enabled only when the order status is "Pending Payment."
 In other statuses, the button will be disabled.

 ![20250418145312](https://static-docs.nocobase.com/20250418145312.png)